Real Greek Food that was so nearly Malaysian!

 And, I certainly didn’t have space for dessert, though we did end up with a chocolate cake and cheese cake slice on the table together with the greek sweetmeats I ordered!

 The Real Greek wins through being a down to earth restaurant with pricing that makes it a viable place to visit when you are out shopping, with a group of friends or just really want something to eat.
-And, it serves real food…properly cooked dishes that are made from good quality ingredients.
+And, it serves real food…properly cooked dishes that are made with good quality ingredients.
 Well worth trying.

 The Real Greek